Searching for details:

 During a typical mission of the Proton-K rocket, the second stage ignited slightly more than two minutes after launch, while still connected to the first stage.
 The separation between the first and second stage takes place around four seconds later with the help of 20 pyro-bolts.

-The second stage ends its firing five and a half minutes after liftoff and separates in the stratosphere at an altitude of more than 120 kilometers, with the help of six small solid-propellant motors thrusting against the direction of the flight.
+The second stage ends its firing five and a half minutes after liftoff and separates in the stratosphere at an altitude of more than 120 kilometers, with the help of six 8D84-00 solid-propellant motors firing against the direction of the flight at T+327.2 seconds (on the Proton-M variant).
 The total burn time of the second stage normally lasts around three and a half minutes.

 Following the separation and the ballistic descent, the second-stage booster falls at the impact site No. 310 on the border between Eastern Kazakhstan and the Altai Republic in Southern Russia, some 1,620 kilometers from its launch site.